How to help your auditory learner

-- Encourage your child to read aloud to himself – or, in a classroom situation, to mouth the words silently – so that the information sinks in.
+- Encourage your child to read aloud to themselves – or, in a classroom situation, to mouth the words silently – so that the information sinks in.

 - When memorising information, get your child to repeat it over and over out loud, rather than trying to learn by looking at words or figures on the page.

-- Encourage your child to ask his teacher to explain a task verbally, as well as or instead of relying on him reading the written instructions.
+- Encourage your child to ask their teacher to explain a task verbally, as well as or instead of relying on reading the written instructions.

 - Summarise the main points of learning verbally before starting to write them down.
-Small-group discussions are great for this, but in a quiet classroom, your child can say them to himself under his breath.
+Small-group discussions are great for this, but in a quiet classroom, your child can say them to themselves under their breath.

 - Use repetition to remember key facts, or make up songs or riddles about them.
 Clapping or beating out a rhythm can also be helpful.